“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 Eph 4:3, “Endeavoring to keep the unity of the Spirit in the bond of peace.”

-God expects Christians to be dead earnest with their Christianity.
+God expects Christians to be dead earnest in living out their Christianity.

-God expects us to make an all-out effort to apply truth to experience.
-He wants us to expend great motivation and effort to live for Him.
+God anticipates that we make an all-out effort to apply truth to experience.
+He wants us to expend great motivation and endeavor to live for Him.

-Do you leave no stone unturned to make character the passion of your life?
+Do you leave no stone unturned to make godly character the passion of your life?
 Christians cannot look upon Christianity as a hobby.
-If we devote the fringe area of our spare time to character, our character will be seen for what it is – weak.
-The Christian life is far more than a hobby, like golf.
+If we devote the fringe area of our spare time to building holy character, people will see our life as weak and ineffective.
+The Christian life is far more than a hobby like golf.
 It is something to which we should devote our lives.
-Note how Paul makes Christianity his life,
+Note how Paul makes Christianity the priority of his life,

 Php 1:21, “For to me, to live is Christ, and to die is gain.”

-As a person low on the totem pole of an organization is brought up to work under the experience and influence of the President of the company.
-Hence, the Christian is to work under the influence of God’s disposition.
+As a person low on the totem pole of an organization is brought to work under the company’s President’s experience and influence, the Christian is to work under the influence of God’s disposition.
 The Christian should then live his life with earnestness.

 Earnestness requires exertion.
 We cannot enjoy our possessions unless we use them.
 The divine disposition is not an automatic machine that will produce Christian character despite engagement with it.
-A farmer does not directly grow his crop.
-He must do certain things to give his crops an environment for growth.
-The Christian must do certain things to give his life an environment for growth.
+A farmer does not directly grow his crop, for he must do certain things to give his crops an environment for growth.
+The Christian should do certain things to give his life an environment for growth.
 He must give all diligence to bring God’s promises alongside his life so he can grow.
 God has a role, and the Christian has a role.
 Only the Lord can ultimately give the increase.